Explore these unique glamping spots in Texas for an anytime getaway.

 Whether it’s a safari tent, yurt, treehouse, Conestoga wagon, or a unique luxury cabin, you’ll find several glamping spots throughout the Lone Star State to choose from that are completely away from everyone in serene areas with endless adventures to explore.
 I’m sure a few on this list are just perfect for you and whoever you decide to bring along.
 Best of all, you’ll be able to try something new if you’re new to glamping.
-I know I’m hooked on this way of camping …with amenities, of course!
+I’m hooked on this way of camping …with amenities, of course!

-I have come across many different styles of glamping, including the luxury ones.
+I have come across many different styles of glamping, including luxury ones.
 I prefer the luxury of home or better; these below are fun and kid-friendly.
 And probably cheaper than the luxury ones.

 Paradise Cove On Grapevine Lake

 Experience lakeside glamping on Lake Grapevine in a yurt at Paradise Cove.
 The yurt comes with air conditioning and heat, a mini-fridge, a microwave, a comfortable bed, and a private bathroom with a shower steps away from the yurt.
 Yes, the bathroom is outside of the yurt.

 It’s a quiet spot on a private peninsula on Lake Grapevine.
 Don’t bother using your phone’s alarm if you need an early morning wake-up call; the nearby roosters will do that for you!
 At least they did for me.
 What I liked about this stay is that the lake is right there.
 If you have your own kayak, it’s a perfect place to get in the water and go.

 For a fun experience, glamp in a Conestoga Wagon.
 Silver Spur Resort is a resort for RVers, campers, and glampers located an hour east of Dallas and minutes away from Canton’s First Monday Trade Days.